 - 1 tbsp olive oil

-2. Next, prick the base and line each tartlet with baking parchment and baking beans.
+Step 2: Next, prick the base and line each tartlet with baking parchment and baking beans.
 Put the pastry into the oven and bake for 15 minutes on a baking sheet.
 Remove the baking beans and paper and cook for another 10 minutes until it becomes golden.

-2. For the sauce, wipe the saucepan and put it back on the heat along with the butter.
+Step 4: For the sauce, wipe the saucepan and put it back on the heat along with the butter.
 When the butter melts and sizzles, stir in the flour and cook until the mixture has a sand-like consistency.
 Next, add the poaching milk gradually, stirring well after each pour.
 Bring it to a gentle simmer over low heat for 5 minutes until you get a white sauce.
 Remove the sauce from the heat and stir in the Gruyere.

-3. Now it’s time to break the haddock into large flakes into a bowl and remove the skin and bones.
+Step 5: Now it's time to break the haddock into large flakes into a bowl and remove the skin and bones.
 Then, tip the quail egg yolks and mustard in the same bowl with the haddock and, then add the cheese and sauce and stir.
 This will be the filling for the smoked haddock tart.

-1. Next, divide the filling for each tartlet case, then bake for 20 minutes until the filling is puffed up and golden brown.
+Step 6: Next, divide the filling for each tartlet case, then bake for 20 minutes until the filling is puffed up and golden brown.
 Allow the tarts to cool down a little while you carry on with the recipe.

-3. In terms of plating, this miniature smoked haddock tart recipe is very simple.
+Step 8: In terms of plating, this miniature smoked haddock tart recipe is very simple.
 All you need to do is overlap the spinach leaves around the plate in order to create something that resembles a petal formation.

-4. Next, place a poached egg in the center of the tartlet.
+Step 9: Next, place a poached egg in the center of the tartlet.
 Take a spoon and add some chive butter over each egg and serve immediately.